|Sheryl J. Anderson|

 SA: My living room couch.
 (I sit at my desk when I’m in work mode, because I daydream less there: The chair is less comfortable than the couch.)

-RS: When you are pitching/selling, do you have an instinct in regard to how much to include in a pitch?
-From too little to too much?
+RS: When you are pitching/selling, do you have an instinct in regard to how little or how much to include in a pitch?

 SA: I find that balance varies from producer to producer.
 I think I have good instincts, but I’m always ready to revise.
 The goal is to have the buyer lean in because their appetite is whetted, not push back from the table because they’re full and don’t want anymore.